andrew/ultimate-awesome/README.md

 - [awesome-ai-ethics](https://github.com/brandonhimpfen/awesome-ai-ethics) - A curated list of frameworks, tools, research papers, guidelines, and resources for AI ethics, focusing on fairness, accountability, transparency, and responsible AI.
 - [awesome-audiovisual](https://github.com/brandonhimpfen/awesome-audiovisual) - A curated list of awesome tools, libraries, frameworks, and resources for working with audiovisual content, including video editing, audio processing, streaming, and multimedia applications.
 - [awesome-blogging](https://github.com/brandonhimpfen/awesome-blogging) - A curated list of awesome tools, resources, platforms, and tips for bloggers of all levels.
+- [awesome-daos](https://github.com/brandonhimpfen/awesome-daos) - A curated list of awesome resources, platforms, tools, frameworks, and educational content related to Decentralized Autonomous Organizations (DAOs).
+DAOs are organizations represented by rules encoded as smart contracts, enabling decentralized decision-making and governance.
+- [awesome-data-engineering](https://github.com/brandonhimpfen/awesome-data-engineering) - A curated list of tools, frameworks, platforms, architectures, and learning resources for data engineering.
 - [awesome-generative-ai](https://github.com/brandonhimpfen/awesome-generative-ai) - A curated list of tools, models, datasets, papers, and resources related to generative artificial intelligence.
 - [awesome-gitlab](https://github.com/brandonhimpfen/awesome-gitlab) - A curated list of tools, features, integrations, workflows, and learning resources for GitLab.
 - [awesome-machine-learning](https://github.com/brandonhimpfen/awesome-machine-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, datasets, and research papers in machine learning.
 This list covers a wide array of topics, from foundational algorithms to modern techniques in supervised, unsupervised, and reinforcement learning.